 Kamishak Bay is a broad indentation at the northern end of the Alaska Peninsula, about 20 miles (32 km) northwest of Cape Douglas near the mouth of Cook Inlet.
-Kamishak Bay has numerous reefs rising to within a few feet of the surface scattered throughout the area.
-During strong northwest to west winds, that are common after mid-August, the bay experiences stronger winds due to the funnel effect of the mountains in the Aleutian Range to the west.
-These winds are often accompanied by a short, high, choppy sea on flooding currents and the area is a known hazard for small vessels.
+The bay has numerous reefs rising to within a few feet of the water surface that combined with a tidal range of over 24 feet (7.3 m) make navigation hazardous.
+Winds in Cook Inlet are largely driven by the strength and position of the Aleutian Low and the surrounding mountainous terrain.
+In the winter, the winds are generally from the north and northeast, and during the summer the winds are more often from the south and southwest, driven in part by the temperature gradient from land to the ocean.
+During strong northwest to west winds, which are common after mid-August, the bay experiences stronger winds due to the funnel effect of the mountains in the Aleutian Range to the west.
+These topographic gap winds are often accompanied by a short, high, choppy sea on flooding currents creating dangerous conditions for small vessels.
 Kamishak Bay is shallow and larger vessels generally stay within charted channels, although there is a good anchorage in the lee of Nordyke Island.